jasonlamkk/docker-jenkins-pipeline/README.md

 * Perform visual testing for web app
 * Recap parallel tasks on Jenkins
 * Demonstrate a multi-tier CI Pipeline

-##Introduction

-Throughout these series, we will try to build a CI pipeline with Jenkins and Dockers.

-This will enable you to test any application multi-tiered project on a single computer.

 ##Terminologies